thetron/menumatic/README.md

 Start by generating a new navigation

-    $ rails g navigation main
+    $ rails g navigation

-This will create the file `app/navigation/main.rb` which you can use to define the structure of your navigation items
+This will create the file `app/navigation/application_navigation.rb` which you can use to define the structure of your navigation items.

+# Options

+_todo_